1906 Atlanta race massacre: Newspaper report and attacks

-On Saturday afternoon, September 22, 1906, Atlanta newspapers reported four sexual assaults on local white women, allegedly by black men.
-A grand jury later indicted two for the rape of Ethel Lawrence and her niece, Mabel Lawerence.
+On Saturday afternoon, September 22, 1906, Atlanta newspapers reported four sexual assaults on local white women, allegedly by black men, including brutal attacks on Ethel Lawrence and her niece, Mabel Lawrence.
+Mabel, an Englishwoman visiting her brother in Atlanta, and her niece were picking ferns or wildflowers when they were attacked.
+She was hospitalized with severe injuries and lost an eye.
 Following this report, several dozen white men and boys began gathering in gangs, and began to beat, stab, and shoot black people in retaliation, pulling them off or assaulting them on streetcars, beginning in the Five Points section of downtown.
 After extra editions of the paper were printed, by midnight estimates were that 10,000 to 15,000 white men and boys had gathered through downtown streets and were roaming to attack black people.
 By 10 pm, the first three blacks had been killed and more were being treated in the hospital (at least five of whom would die); among these were three women.
 Governor Joseph M. Terrell called out eight companies of the Fifth Infantry and one battery of light artillery.
 By 2:30 am, some 25 to 30 blacks were reported dead, with many more injured.
 The trolley lines had been closed before midnight to reduce movement, in hopes of discouraging the mobs and offering some protection to the African-American neighborhoods, as whites were going there and attacking people in their houses, or driving them outside.